byu-oit/handel-utils/README.md

 # Parameter Store Values
 Retrieve a set of values scoped under your Handel application from the AWS EC2 Parameter Store

-## fetchParameters
+## fetchParametersByPath
 Retrieves values from EC2 Parameter Store

 Parameters:
 - `AWS`: An instance of the AWS node API.
 Be sure to set the region correctly.
 - `keyList`: An array of keys to retrieve.
-Each one will be prefixed with the app name and environment name from Handel.
+Each one will be prefixed with the parameter store path from Handel.

 Example:
 ```
 const AWS = require('aws-sdk')
 AWS.config.update({region: 'us-west-2'})

-fetchParameters(AWS, ['mykey1', 'nested.key2']).then(data => {
+fetchParametersByPath(AWS, ['mykey1', 'nested/key2']).then(data => {
   /*
     data will be equal to:
     {